Squid: Long Context as a New Modality for Energy-Efficient On-Device Language Models: Methodology

 In our model architecture design, we introduce an innovative decoder-decoder framework for the Squid model, conceptualizing long context as a novel modality.
 This architecture comprises two decoders of disparate sizes: a smaller decoder $\pi_s$ with 0.5B parameters, and a larger decoder $\pi_l$ with 7B parameters.
 The smaller decoder $\pi_s$ serves to transform information from the extensive context, while the larger decoder $\pi_l$ primarily focuses on comprehending and generating responses to the current query.
 Figure \ref{fig:model_architecture} illustrates this architecture.

-It is important to note that the text encoder depicted in Figure \ref{fig:model_architecture} is, in fact, a model based on transformer decoder architectures, specifically derived from Qwen2 0.5B\cite{qwen}.
+It is important to note that the text encoder depicted in Figure \ref{fig:model_architecture} is, in fact, a model based on a transformer decoder architecture, specifically derived from Qwen2 0.5B~\cite{qwen}.
 The main decoder is based on Qwen2 7B.
 During the inference stage, we process the user's query $\mathcal{Q}$ and the context $\mathcal{C}$, where typically $|\mathcal{Q}| \ll |\mathcal{C}|$, as is common in multi-round conversations or retrieval-augmented generation (RAG) scenarios.

-Analogous to vision-language models, we incorporate a projector $\Phi$ to transform the embedding information post-text encoding into context token embeddings suitable for input into the main decoder.
+Analogous to vision-language models, we incorporate a projector $\Phi$ to transform the embedding information produced by the text encoder into context token embeddings suitable for input to the main decoder.
 The projector $\Phi$ is implemented as a multi-layer perceptron (MLP), bridging the different embedding dimensions of the text encoder (896 for Qwen2 0.5B) and the main decoder (3584 for Qwen2 7B).

 For the text encoder component, we utilize Qwen2 0.5B, denoted as $\pi_s$, which employs a transformer decoder architecture.
 The primary function of $\pi_s$ is to convert the context $\mathcal{C}$ into an embedding representation that can be further processed by the main decoder.
 This process can be formally expressed as: